pinax-network/firehose-antelope/README.md

 Substreams stack.
 Note that indexing larger Antelope chains such as EOS or WAX requires parallel processing of the chain and a lot of resources to have the indexing done in a reasonable time frame.

+### Versioning

+In case you are running an Antelope chain on the leap codebase, please stay on the v1 releases.
+For spring nodes use v2.

 ### EOS EVM

 This implementation provides native Antelope blocks, including all Antelope specific block data.
-In case you are looking for operating Firehose & Substreams for EOS EVM, please have a look at the [firehose-ethereum](https://github.com/streamingfast/firehose-ethereum) repository; it provides a generic evm poller to poll the EVM blocks from an RPC node.
+In case you are looking for operating Firehose & Substreams for EOS EVM, please have a look at the [firehose-ethereum](https://github.com/streamingfast/firehose-ethereum) repository; it provides a generic EVM poller that creates the Firehose blocks using an RPC node.

 ## Support